Vietnam.vn - Nền tảng quảng bá Việt Nam

 At the 2024 Paris Olympics, Popovici won gold in the 200m freestyle and bronze in the 100m freestyle - a surprising defeat as the gold medalist was Pan Zhanle from China.
 But then in Singapore this summer, Popovici regained his winning streak.

 In the 100m freestyle, the Romanian swimmer finished with a time of 46.51 seconds, beating American Jack Alexy (46.92 seconds).
-In the 200m freestyle, Popovici finished with a time of 1 minute 43.53 seconds, just enough to beat Luke Hobson - another American swimmer.
+In the 200m freestyle, Popovici finished with a time of 1 minute 43.53 seconds, just enough to beat Luke Hobson - also an American swimmer.

 More than just the world championships, the way Popovici dominated the 100m and 200m freestyle races speaks to his uniqueness in the world of top swimming.
 Normally, freestyle athletes are divided into groups: speed (50 - 100m), medium (200 - 400m) and long (800 - 1,500m).
-The stars at the top often capture gold medals in their respective categories.
-A typical example is in the two consecutive world championships 2017 - 2019: Dressels won gold medals in the 50m and 100m freestyle events, while Sun Yang won the 200m and 400m freestyle races.
+The stars at the top often win gold medals in their respective categories.
+A typical example is in the two consecutive world championships 2017 - 2019: Dressels won gold medals in the 50m and 100m freestyle, while Sun Yang won the 200m and 400m freestyle.

-Comparing Popovici’s technique to that of his rival Pan Zhanle—who holds the world record of 46.40 seconds—further highlights the difference.
-According to SwimSwam, Pan has a higher average stroke rate (52.52 to Popovici’s 51.08), but Popovici has a drop-off of just 1.25 seconds—a far cry from Pan’s 1.84 seconds.
+Comparing Popovici’s technique to his rival Pan Zhanle—who holds the world record of 46.40 seconds—further highlights the difference.
+According to SwimSwam, Pan has a higher average stroke rate (52.52 to Popovici’s 51.08), but Popovici has a drop-off (deceleration from the first half to the second half) of just 1.25 seconds—far less than Pan (1.84 seconds).

-That means Popovici kept up his speed very well until the last meters, while Pan slowed down a bit.
-Even at Paris 2024, experts assessed Pan as just a temporary phenomenon, while Popovici was the real "mutant" of the swimming world.
-And indeed, by the 2025 World Championships, the Chinese swimmer did not even make it to the finals.
+That means Popovici maintained his speed very well until the last meters, while Pan slightly slowed down.
+At Paris 2024, experts assessed Pan as just a temporary phenomenon, while Popovici was the real "freak" of the swimming world.
+And indeed, by the 2025 world championship, the Chinese swimmer did not even make it to the final.

 Popovici - Ảnh 2.